jinpan/covid-simulations/jekyll/shopping_with_masks/index.md

         * They will inhale all the particles they are directly standing on.
     * People with a N95 mask:
         * If infectious, they will emit 0.2 particles per tick in a radius of 1 around them.
         * They will inhale 20% of the particles they are directly standing on.
+This was deliberately chosen as >5%, to allow for errors in fit and fomite transmission.

 <div>
   <button id="particle_shopper1-start" style="width: 4em">Start</button>